 $2.5 mln illness allowance

-In 2011 Edward Hairstone took a 3 months seek leave because of the back ache.
+In 2011 Edward Hairstone took a 3 months seek leave because of a backache.
 Earlier he agreed with his friends to set up a lottery syndicate to buy USA Mega Millions tickets jointly every month.
 He had not been making any money contributions over those 3 months (even though that was just 5 bucks a month).
-Eventually the syndicate won a huge prize and Edward decided to get “his share” through the court trial.
+Eventually, the syndicate won a huge prize and Edward decided to get “his share” through the court trial.